 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the East Texas Regional Airport neighborhood in Longview, TX, residents most commonly identify their ethnicity or ancestry as Mexican (17.9%).
+In the East Texas Regional Airport neighborhood in Longview, TX, residents most commonly identify their ethnicity or ancestry as Danish (23.8%).
+There are also a number of people of Scottish ancestry (9.5%).